 Freshwater mollusks are arguably North America's most threatened and endangered group of animals.
 The Station partnered with the Freshwater Mussel and Conservation Research Center operated by The Ohio State University and Columbus Zoo, the Kentucky Department of Fish and Wildlife Resources, and the Newport Aquarium to understand the basic biology of imperiled mussels and assist in the recovery efforts of threatened/endangered mussel species.
 Specifically, the Aquarium staff has built a new 720-gallon tank at the Station that will serve as a holding facility of various fish species that are hosts to the life cycle of these mussels.

 Thomas More students and faculty working with the USEPA and its contract staff have recently established a new aquatic culture and testing facility at the Ohio River Biology Field Station.
 The EPA and its contract staff have over 60 years of combined experience in the operation and toxicity testing of aquatic vertebrate, invertebrate and plant cultures.
 Development of the facility will include designing and installing a system to treat and deliver the well water to the various culture tanks.
 The water delivery system will use a 150 gallon tank to hold the culture water for aeration and temperature adjustment.
 Water will be delivered using a submersible pump and PVC water lines.
 Fish culture tanks will be flow-through, with all old water delivered to the drain, which feeds the artificial wetland.
 Pimephales promelas (the Fathead minnow-FHM) will be cultured in this system.
 Adult FHM will be used to supply eggs, which will then be hatched and reared out for use in testing, or to supply additional spawners for use in the aquatic system.
-Additionally, as the system develops, the freshwater invertebrates Daphnia magna, Ceriodaphnia dubia, Hyalella azteca, Chironomus tentans and Lumbriculus variegates will be cultured as well.
+Additionally, as the system develops, the freshwater invertebrates Daphnia magna, Ceriodaphnia dubia, Hyalella azteca, Chironomus tentans and Lumbriculus variegates may be cultured as well.

 Stormwater and Wastewater Management

 Sanitation District No. 1 (SD1) is responsible for the collection and treatment of Northern Kentucky's wastewater, as well as regional stormwater management.
 We have partnered with SD1 and established the Environmental Academy.
 Through this Academy, Thomas More faculty and students advise and assist SD1 biologists with their Illicit Discharge Detection Program and Watershed Management Program.
 Students work alongside SD1 staff in the field to inventory outfalls, assess habitats and conduct water quality assessments.
+Recently, scientists from the Boone County and Kenton County Conservation Districts have participated in the Environmental Academy.

 The Center for Ohio River Research and Education has become a regional center for research, consulting, government, private industry, environmental education and community service.
 Students and faculty have worked with a diverse group of professionals with backgrounds in science, engineering, education and other similar disciplines.
 Over the past decade, we have worked with the following agencies, in addition to numerous other schools and universities: